odennav/on-premise-vsphere-devops/README.md

   - Deploy self hosted vSphere datacenter and datacenter cluster with 2 ESXi hosts
   - Enable vSphere HA and vSphere DRS
   - Create datastore cluster and enable Storage DRS
+  - Deploy vCenter server appliance on ESXi host.
-  - Provision a build machine on 1st ESXi host with Ubuntu 20.04
+  - Provision a build-machine on next ESXi host with Ubuntu 20.04
   - Git bash or linux terminal on local machine.
+  - Assume IPv4 address of build-machine VM is `192.168.149.8`.

 # Getting Started